devnull-cz/c-prog-lang/modules/linkage.md

 are not visible from other compilation units.
 Static objects without the keyword `static` are implicitly of external linkage.

-Note that global variables in always in the static storage class, and the following global variable is visible only from within the file where it is defined because of the `static` keyword:
+Note that global variables are always in the static storage class, and the following global variable is visible only from within the file where it is defined because of the `static` keyword: